Shakib-IO/Covid-19_Sentiment_Analysis/README.md

 **Context**

-I collect recent tweets about the COVID-19 vaccines used in entire world on large scale, as following:
+Collect recent tweets about the COVID-19 vaccines used in entire world on large scale, as following:

 - Pfizer/BioNTech;
 - Sinopharm;